msalibian/RBF/paper.md

 and also at the  GitHub repository [https://github.com/msalibian/RBF](https://github.com/msalibian/RBF).
-The GitHub repository also contains detailed scripts reproducing the data analysis above, and another detailed example is included in the package vignette.
+The GitHub repository also contains detailed scripts reproducing the data analysis above, and another example is included in the package vignette.

 Contributions to this project can be submitted via pull requests on the GitHub repository.